 Progressive osseous heteroplasia (POH) is an extremely rare disorder characterized by abnormal development of bone in areas of the body where bone is not normally present (heterotopic ossification).
-The disorder first appears as areas of patchy bone formation (ossification) on the skin during infancy; heterotopic ossification progresses to involve superficial and deep connective tissues, areas of fat beneath the skin (subcutaneous fat), muscles, tendons, ligaments, and the bands of fibrous tissues that support muscle (fascia).
+The disorder first appears as areas of patchy bone formation (ossification) in the skin during infancy; heterotopic ossification progresses to involve superficial and deep connective tissues, areas of fat beneath the skin (subcutaneous fat), muscles, tendons, ligaments, and the sheets of fibrous tissue that envelop muscle (fascia).
 This abnormal formation of bone may restrict the movement of affected joints and/or hinder the growth of affected limbs.
 The course of the disease is unpredictable; some areas of the body may become severely affected while others may remain unaffected.

 One AMS Circle

 Bethesda, MD 20892-3675

 Columbus, OH 43228

 150 Custer Court